andycroll/andycroll.com/_posts/2022/2022-01-17-enqueue-jobs-quickly-with-sidekiq-bulk.md

 This minimises round trips to Redis.
 Instead of making an individual call for each enqueing action across the network, you make _one_.
 This is a big deal even when using tools as well optimised for speed as Redis.

-This can also have the benefit (on top of passing scaler `id`s to jobs) of minimising the amount of memory used.
-By `pluck`ing `id`s rather than looping over arrays of Active Record models you are simply dealing with less complex objects which take up less memory.
+This can also have the benefit of minimising the amount of memory used.
+By `pluck`ing `id`s, or using the `ids` method as shown, rather than looping over arrays of Active Record models you are simply dealing with less complex objects which take up less memory.

 The author of Sidekiq [recommends limiting to 1000 jobs](https://github.com/mperham/sidekiq/wiki/Bulk-Queueing) per bulk enqueue, that's the default in the `perform_bulk` method.
 Even then you are saving the time of 999 round trips to Redis.